AsanoHaruka157/Open-Problems---Multimodal-Single-Cell-Integration/README.md

         2. These 5 latent-space prediction vectors are **averaged** to create a single ensembled prediction vector.
         3. Finally, the `inverse_transform` method of the fitted target SVD model (`svd_y`) is applied to this averaged vector to project it back into the original high-dimensional target space.

+The final score of this pipeline is 0.615579, I choose this pipeline as final version.
+---
 ### Pipeline 4: SVD+UMAP+FNN

 1.  **Normalization**